-Conversely, three existing uses in the Plan area are not allowed in the CRN zone: the filling station and auto repair shop in the southwest corner (2 different land uses) and the drive-thru associated with the bank in the southeast corner.
-All three of these uses are Limited or Conditional uses in the CRT zone but are not permitted in the CRN zone.
+Conversely, two existing uses in the Plan area are not allowed in the CRN zone: the filling station and its associated auto repair shop in the southwest corner and the drive-thru associated with the bank in the southeast corner.
+These uses are Limited or Conditional uses in the CRT zone but are not permitted in the CRN zone.
 The SSA Overlay zone generally bans new auto-oriented uses such as filling stations, drive-thrus and vehicle sales and rental businesses unless they were in existence in 1998 when the SSA Overlay zone was put in place.
 These specific uses are allowed to continue or be altered, repaired or replaced as conforming uses.
 The overlay prohibits a drive-thru associated with a restaurant but allows it for other uses.

 This Plan recommends removing the list of prohibited uses because the CRN Zone disallows most of the uses being limited by the Overlay zone anyway.
-New language specifically allowing filling stations, automobile repair shops, and drive-thrus not associated with restaurants in existence when the zoning text is amended to be considered conforming and be allowed to continue or be altered, repaired or replaced.
+New language specifically allows filling stations and their associated uses and drive-thrus not associated with restaurants in existence when the zoning text is amended to be considered conforming and be allowed to continue or be altered, repaired or replaced on the same site or a contiguous property.